s-l-h/cat/README.md

 CAT relies on the following technologies and libraries:

-- [OpenAI GPT](https://beta.openai.com/): For language generation and summarization.
+- [OpenAI GPT](https://beta.openai.com/): For text generation and summarization.

-- [Hugging Face Whisper ASR](https://huggingface.co/models?pipeline_tag=automatic-speech-recognition): For audio transcription and diarization.
+- [Whisper-X](https://github.com/m-bain/whisperX): For audio transcription and diarization.

 - Flask: For the web application framework.